irregular-rhomboid/irregular-rhomboid.github.io/_posts/2023-05-31-julia-modelling-network-systems.md

 where $f$ is a function describing the local dynamics at node $i$, $A$ is the adjacency matrix of some graph with $N$ nodes and $g$ is a function describing the pairwise dynamics on two nodes connected by an edge.
 The classical choice for $g$ is to take $g(x_i,x_j) = x_j - x_i$, which leads to the *Laplacian coupling* (also known as diffusion coupling).
 The parameter $D$ is a constant describing the rate of diffusion.

 For our demonstration, we will use the famous [Brusselator](https://en.wikipedia.org/wiki/Brusselator) model for the local dynamics.
-The equations for this model are given by
+It consists of two equations given by

 $$ \begin{align*}
 \dot{x} &= a + x^2 y - bx -x, \\